Brooklinellcstorecom/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="enable-saml.png" alt="Enabling SAML in TeamCity" width="460"/>

 After that, the new **SAML Settings** page will appear in the **Administration** section.
 Use it to customize the module's behavior and to establish the integration on the TeamCity side.
 On the provider's side, you will need to create a dedicated app for a service connection to TeamCity.
 Its settings may vary depending on the provider, but the key steps are the same:
-1. Enter the TeamCity single sign-on URL, copied from **SAML Settings** page, in the app's settings.
+1. Enter the TeamCity single sign-on URL, copied from the **SAML Settings** page, in the app's settings.
 2. Copy the values of the app's SSO URL, issuer URL, and certificate.
 3. Enter them in the **SAML Settings** in TeamCity.